LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 }
 ```

-As for the `form` helper, you can specify an extra set of parameters that will be added to the generated Html:
+As for the `form` helper, you can specify an extra set of parameters that will be added to the generated HTML:

 ```
 @helper.inputText(myForm("username"), 'id -> "username", 'size -> 30)
 ```

-> **Note:** All extra parameters will be added to the generated Html, unless they are starting with the **\_** characters.
-Arguments starting with **\_** are reserved for field constructor argument (we will see that just after).
+> **Note:** All extra parameters will be added to the generated HTML, except for ones whose name starts with the `_` character.
+Arguments starting with an underscore are reserved for field constructor argument (which we will see later).

-## Handling Html input creation yourself
+## Handling HTML input creation yourself

-There is also a more generic `input` helper that let you draw the desired Html result:
+There is also a more generic `input` helper that let you code the desired HTML result:

 ```
 @helper.input(myForm("username")) { (id, name, value, args) =>